the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-language.md

 # Language

 Language is concerned with the style with which _The Turing Way_ is written.
-A consistent language ensures that _The Turing Way_ is clear and understandable.
+Consistency in language ensures _The Turing Way_ is clear and understandable.

 (ch-consistency-language-hr)=
 ## Hard Requirements